skwasjer/Correlate/README.md

 Secondly, all responses will receive a matching response header.

 Thirdly, for all outbound HTTP calls that are sent via the `HttpClient` provided to `MyService` instances, a `X-Correlation-ID` request header is added.

-> In order to capture incoming requests with correlation ids as soon as possible, the middleware should be registered as the first middleware in the pipeline or at least near the top.
-Otherwise, you have middleware executing outside of the correlation context scope making them untrackable.

 ## Logging